bitfactory-software/anyxx/tutorials/tutorial__33.md

 Let us pick up [this example from tutorial 30](tutorial__30.md).

 We are left with an interface that has a function `draw`, which receives a parameter of type `std::ostream`.
-All types implementing this function do so with the idiomatic overload of `operator <<`.
+Many types implementing this function with the idiomatic overload of `operator <<`.
 Wouldn't it be nice to use such an overload also for the application of our interface?

 Here is how this works out: